vcharco/gocli/Readme.md

 ## Types, values and other usefull information

-### Configuration options
+### Configuration

 - `Prompt`: This is the text at the beggining of the line.
 - `PromptColor`: Set the color of the prompt.
-- `Options`: This list of options is used for autocompletion and suggestions.
+- `Commands`: This list of commands is used for autocompletion and suggestions.
 It contains a sublist of valid parameters for each command.
 - `BypassCharacter`: Gocli checks if the input starts with this character, and in that case, instead of processing it, it sends it directly to the operating system's console.
 This allows you to execute OS commands without leaving Gocli.
   - Example for BypassCharacter `:`: `Prompt> :ls -l`
 - `CtrlKeys`: A list of CTRL+Key combinations you want to override.
 When one of these combinations is detected, gocli will respond with the Type `CtrlKey` and the value of the detected combination will be available in the reponse property `CtrlKey`.

-### Options
+### Commands

-**Options** (Candidate) are the commands available for your custom cli.
+They are the commands available for your custom cli.
 Each command must be provided with a Name.
-Optionally, you may provide a list of parameters (CandidateOption).
-If you set the Hidden attribute, the command still be valid, but won't be displayed in the help or the suggestions.
+Optionally, you may provide a list of parameters.
+If you set the Hidden attribute, the command still be valid, but won't be displayed in the suggestions when pressing tabulator.

 **Parameters** should be provided with a Name.
 You may provide a Type, this will validate if the value provided next to the parameter match the type or not.
 Several types are supported right now, see below.
+For Number or FloatNumber types, the casting is performed automatically, but you still need to make an assertion with .(int) or .(float64) as the returned type is an interface{} type.
 If no Type is specified, then it will be a boolean flag, which means that it cannot receive any value.
 If the property is present, value is true, else, false.
 Finally, you may add a modifier as a binary flag (that means that you hav to provide this values separated by a `|`).

 ### Parameter Types